hartbit/swift-evolution/proposals/XXXX-improve-string-literals.md

 * Long single-line strings still require the less than ideal concatenation syntax:

+Some project styles (like the Standard Library) mandate a maximum line length, requiring long single-line strings to be hard-wrapped.
+This still requires odd solutions:

 ```swift
 assert(condition, "This is a long assertion message that requires " +
     "string concatenation when the project style enforces maximum line " +